What Is The Primary Function Of The Plasma Membrane

 • Primary Active Transport: This type of transport directly uses ATP to move substances across the membrane.
 A classic example is the sodium-potassium pump, which uses ATP to pump sodium ions out of the cell and potassium ions into the cell, both against their concentration gradients.
 This pump is essential for maintaining cell volume, nerve impulse transmission, and muscle contraction.

 • Secondary Active Transport: This type of transport uses the energy stored in an electrochemical gradient created by primary active transport to move other substances across the membrane.
-For example, the sodium-glucose cotransporter uses the sodium gradient established by the sodium-potassium pump to transport glucose into the cell.
+Here's one way to look at it: the sodium-glucose cotransporter uses the sodium gradient established by the sodium-potassium pump to transport glucose into the cell.

 • Vesicular Transport: This type of transport involves the movement of large molecules or bulk quantities of substances across the membrane within vesicles (small, membrane-bound sacs).
 There are two main types of vesicular transport: